 Graphite on paper

 Video in loop mode

-It is a series of drawings that shows various characters who historically identify with "power"; on the one hand, with supposed contemporary democracies, and on the other with some dictatorships or totalitarianisms.
+It is a series of ten drawings that shows various characters who are historically identified with “power”.
+On the one hand, they relate to supposed contemporary democracies, and on the other to dictatorships or totalitarianism.